JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_2/index.md

 We will be creating a Config class, which controls the behaviour of Pydantic, in this we are going to set the attribute ```orm_mode=True```, which basically is to map the ORM Objects defined in our models.
-As per the FastAPI Documentation, Without ```orm_mode```, if you returned a SQLAlchemy model from your path operation, it wouldn't include the relationship data.

-Even if you declared those relationships in your Pydantic models.
+As per the FastAPI Documentation, without ```orm_mode```, if you returned a SQLAlchemy model from your path operation, it wouldn't include the relationship data...even if you declared those relationships in your Pydantic models.

 But with ORM mode, as Pydantic itself will try to access the data it needs from attributes (instead of assuming a dict).